 The ministry told Mr Haynes that “service providers would, for kindergarten funding purposes, typically be legally named and constituted as free kindergarten associations.
 Often this is in the form of a registered charity or an incorporated society.”
 However, he notes that the ministry provides the ‘kindergarten’ level of funding to several organisations that are not, and in some cases have never been, called a ‘free kindergarten association’.
 To take just one example, the Auckland Kindergarten Association receives the ‘kindergarten’ level of funding even though it appears never to have been called a “free kindergarten association”, it was dissolved between 12 December 2001 and 31 May 2002, and the objects in its constitution refer to “early childhood education and care” not to “establishing and maintaining a kindergarten”.

-More recently, Work and Income determined that teachers employed in ‘free kindergartens’ were not state sector employees and therefore could receive the Covid-19 wage subsidy.
+More recently, Work and Income determined that teachers employed in ‘free kindergartens’ were not state sector employees and therefore could not receive the Covid-19 wage subsidy.
 In an analysis of the current legislation Mr Haynes has concluded also that kindergarten teachers are, in fact, no longer State sector employees.

 Today, there is no justification for singling out ‘free kindergartens’ for higher funding compared with other ECE services when in fact the ‘free kindergarten’ as it was known is now akin to the moa.
 Indeed, in the eyes of the ECE licensing regime ‘a free kindergarten’ is akin to the unicorn – mythical.